Thank you! Your submission has been received!

 ✅ Release Train Engineer (Program Manager): I work in a SAFe (Scaled Agile Framework) organisation on one huge software product.
 I have dozens of Scrum teams united under the umbrella of the Release Train.
 I need to track and forecast both the delivery of huge products and the delivery of smaller parts of it; therefore, having one Jira Dashboard with a number of charts for different goals is like conducting an orchestra for me.

-Key feature - Automatic forecasts
+1. Key feature: Automatic forecasts

 Get forecasts automatically created based on the historical velocity in already completed sprints on the chart: